SnowFox76/SnowFox76/README.md

 - 👋 Hi, I’m @SnowFox76
 - 👀 I’m interested in data science, machine learning, app development, and much more.
 - 🌱 I’m currently learning Python and running a data science bootcamp with Udemy.
 - 💞️ I’m looking to collaborate on any projects where I can learn somehting new and get to know other people in my field.
+I am open to any and all employment opportunities.
 - 📫 How to reach me; send me an e-mail on jp.steyn.work@gmail.com

 <!---